Animadversio/Animadversio.github.io/_tech_note/Understanding conda and python package management.md

 `pip show numpy` To see where you've installed the package, and what are the dependency and dependant of the package, which is highly useful!

 ## What does Conda do
 Conda provides well isolated environments, and has a real dependency solver [solving SAT problems](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) so we usually use it for complex version configuring.

-To understand the inner mechanism to the conda solver, see [understanding-and-improving-condas-performance](https://www.anaconda.com/understanding-and-improving-condas-performance/)
+**Dependency Solving** To understand the inner mechanism to the conda solver, see [understanding-and-improving-condas-performance](https://www.anaconda.com/understanding-and-improving-condas-performance/)

-**Repository** Although the default channel does not provides as many packages as `PyPI`, it has [conda-forge](https://conda.anaconda.org/conda-forge) as a custom built wheels.
+**Repository** There are multiple channel / repository of packages for `conda`.Although the default channel does not provides as many packages as `PyPI`, it has [conda-forge](https://conda.anaconda.org/conda-forge) as a custom built wheels.

-The `conda search numpy --info` and `conda info numpy` are nearly equivalent to `pip show numpy`
+**Check Info** The `conda search numpy --info` and `conda info numpy` are nearly equivalent to `pip show numpy`

 **Structure** Some important structure in anaconda folder, you can explore the structure and the format of the files with `file` command.
 See `conda info` for more specs.